-Baltic Herring Short Film Competition is intended only for the filmmakers in the Baltic Sea coutries: Denmark, Estonia, Finland, Germany, Latvia, Lithuania, Norway, Poland, Russia and Sweden.
+Baltic Herring Short Film Competition is open for filmmakers in the Baltic Sea countries + Iceland: Denmark, Estonia, Finland, Germany, Latvia, Lithuania, Norway, Poland, Russia and Sweden + Iceland.

-Films offered for the competition should have a maritime or aqua theme, we are looking for films about water (in some form).
+Films offered for the competition should have a maritime or aqua theme – we are looking for films about water.

 Maximum duration of the film is 30 minutes.